eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/graphs.md

 ## Graph properties

-Different graph properties affect the data structure used to represent them and the algorithms available to interact with them.
+Graph properties affect the data structure used to represent the graph and the algorithms available to interact with them.

 ### Undirected vs directed